Distance: 67 miles one way

 From the Diamond Springs end you’re close to an endless supply of good roads.
 Just north of you is Placerville, home to several good restaurants (my favorite is Z Pies—pot pies and more) and the best hardware store in the world.
 Our Mosquito Rd. loop takes off from Placerville.
 See the Adding Miles section of that ride for other routes north of town.
 Going south from Diamond Springs, backtrack up Pleasant Valley Rd. to Bucks Bar Rd. on your R, take it to Somerset, and Mt.
 Aukum Rd. going south out of Somerset leads to the entire lower Gold Country.
 At this point, the world is your oyster.

-The second is the Hope Valley Cafe/Resort, 1/4 of a mile east of Sorensen’s, one of those character places the Northern California mountains do so well.
+Afterthoughts:An eatery worth seeking out in the area is the Hope Valley Cafe/Resort, 1/4 of a mile east of Sorensen’s, one of those character places the Northern California mountains do so well.
 It’s got great breakfasts and burgers, and is famous for its baked goods, especially its fruit pies, which people drive great distances to buy and which often are sold out by lunch time.
 But beyond the food, I just love the vibe.
 The signature cookie is called the Harley (Lisa, the boss, is a biker), and there’s a sign of the wall reading “Please don’t tamper with the cook’s buns.”

 There are opportunities to resupply at the resorts at Silver Lake and Caples Lake (Silver has a resort at each end), and the Kirkwood Inn (right on the highway, though the Kirkwood ski area itself is not).
 There’s water (for sale, I think) at the Carson Pass Visitor Center.
 There’s nothing on Mormon Emingrant Trail.